DevrexLabs/Fig/README.md

    var coffeeInterval = TimeSpan.FromMinutes(Int32.Parse(setting));
 ```

+This kind of code has multiple issues:
+* Single source of configuration data, the App- or Web.config file
+* Handling defaults, mandatory or optional settings
+* Handling type conversion and validation
+* Different values for different environments: TEST,DEV,PROD,STAGING etc

-Fig can help you keep this nice and clean:
+Fig can help you adress these issues using a consistent API across .NET Framework and .NET Core.

 ```c#
   var settings = new SettingsBuilder()